 (b) unless you inform the NRL otherwise, disclose your Personal Information to Clubs, States, Rugby League Partners and selected other partners as part of the Rugby League Exchange to enable such recipients to provide you with information, materials and promotional opportunities.
 This sharing of Personal Information via the Rugby League Exchange will assist the NRL, Clubs, States, Rugby League Partners and selected other partners to more effectively administer promotional and information sharing activities.

 6.2 The NRL may disclose your Personal Information to its service providers such as ticketing agents, mail houses or other similar third party organisations for the purpose of implementing the primary purposes, including fulfilling ticket requests and communicating Rugby League related offers.
 For example, the NRL uses third party credit card payment gateway services on its website and applications.
 If you pay for tickets or services through the NRL's website and applications, the NRL will be required to provide certain financial details to the third-party service provider to effect the transaction.
 The NRL requires these third party organisations to keep your contact details and Personal Information confidential and only use them for the designated purpose.
+The NRL may also disclose your Personal Information to other service providers which assist the NRL in the conduct of its operations, such as information services providers, information technology providers and other similar third party organisations.

 7. Data quality and security